-- 3. Ensure that the programme continues to set best practices within the Islamic banking and finance industry, by conducting Shari'a and economic analysis on the subject. - 4.
-Provide appropriate guidance for the programme's implementation. - 5.
-Compile, consolidate and publish annual and periodic social responsibility reports. - Develop and update procedures that may result in enhancing the adequacy and effectiveness of the programme at the Group level. - 7.
+- 4. Provide appropriate guidance for the programme's implementation. - 5.
+Compile, consolidate and publish annual and periodic social responsibility reports. - 6.
+Develop and update procedures that may result in enhancing the adequacy and effectiveness of the programme at the Group level. - 7.
 Exercise all powers needed to achieve the programme's objectives and to remain consistent with the Committee's rationale. - 8.
 Coordinate with other local and international sustainability and social responsibility programmes.